ibm-cloud-docs/apiconnect/apic_overview.md

 After a Product is staged and published, you can open the API Manager to manage security, rate limits, policies, and billing information, and then publish the Product to a Developer Portal.

-As displayed in the following diagram, a Product contains a plan, which contains one or more APIs.
+As displayed in the following diagram, a product contains a plan, which contains one or more APIs.

 ![Diagram showing what is contained in a Product](images/Product.png "Product")